Nolu-M/Notes-code/README.md

 ## Chapter 1: The Data Analyst

 ### What is Data Analytics
-- **Data analyst**: transforma raw data into actionable insights that guide decision-making process within an organization.
+- **Data analyst**: transforms raw data into actionable insights that guide decision-making process within an organization.
     1. Data collection and preparation:
           * sourcing data from various channels i.e. databases, spreadsheets, external sources
           * cleaning and organizing the data for accuracy, consistency and readiness for analysis